unjs/giget/README.md

 [![Github Actions][github-actions-src]][github-actions-href]
 [![Codecov][codecov-src]][codecov-href]

-> Easily download git repositories
+> Download templates and git repositories with pleasure!

 ## Features

-✔ Multi-provider support (GitHub, GitLab, and Bitbucket).
+✔ Built in support for popular git providers (GitHub, GitLab, and Bitbucket).

-✔ Fast cloning using tarball gzip without depending on local `git` and `tar` commands or downloading history.
+✔ Fast cloning using tarball gzip without depending on local `git` and `tar`.

 ✔ Works online and offline with disk cache support.

 ✔ Support extracting with a subdir.

+✔ Custom template provider support with programmatic usage.

 ## Usage (CLI)